tardate/LittleArduinoProjects/Electronics101/LedDrivers/QX5252JouleThief/README.md

 * a switching circuit for voltage boost from 0.9-1.5V to the 2-3V required to drive an LED (similar to a joule thief circuit)
 * charging a rechargeable battery from a solor cell, with integrated Schottky Diode for reverse polarity protection
 * over-discharge protection
-* light control switch, only available in DIP-8 package - requires external photocell to achieve a similar result with TO-94 pacakge
+* light control switch, only available in DIP-8 package - requires external photocell to achieve a similar result with TO-94 package

 Key specifications: